sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - Getting use to framework
 * What I will do today - Trying to add design patterns to project
 * Blocker - Nothing

+#### Mangesh
+* What I did yesterday - I understood the architecture of game and discussed with team.
+* What I will do today - Today I will work on story assigned to me.
+* Blocker - Nothing